Jonathan-Uy/Java-Templates/README.md

 ## One Dimensional Range Queries

 ### Fenwick Tree
-Allows for point updates and range sums on an array in logarithmic time.
-Can be extended to allow for range update and point sums, and even range update and range sum.
+Allows for point increment updates and range sum queries on an array in logarithmic time.
+Can be extended to allow for range updates and point sums, and even range updates and range sums.

 ### Segment Tree
-To be added.
+While a Fenwick tree can handle increment updates and sum queries with few lines of code, a segment tree offers more flexibility and can solve a wider range of problems, also in logarithmic time.
+For example, using lazy propagation our implementation can handle range increment, range modification, and range minimum queries at the same time.
+This template can be easily modified to support more complicated operations.

 ### Implicit Treap
 To be added.